sjramblings/awsservices/README.md

 # awsservices

-Guess all the AWS Services, How Many do you think you can get without cheating!
+How many AWS Services can you name without cheating?

+Inspired and shamelessly plagiarised by https://github.com/colmmacc/musicals.github.io